Remarks on Automorphism and Cohomology of Cyclic Coverings: Automorphisms in Positive Characteristic

 \section{Automorphisms in Positive Characteristic}

 Let $K$ be an algebraically closed field of positive characteristic.
 We recall the main theorem of the paper \cite{Pan16}.

 \begin{theorem}\cite[Theorem 1.7]{Pan16} Let $\bar{X}$ be a smooth projective scheme over the Witt ring $W:=W(K)$ of $K$, and let $X$ be the special fiber over $\Spec(K)$.
-Assume that the Hodge-de Rham spectral sequences of $\bar{X}/W$ degenerates at $E_1$ and the terms are locally free.
-Let $g_0$ be an automorphism of $X$ such that the map preserves the Hodge filtrations under the natural identification If the cup product is injective, then one can lift $g_0$ to an automorphism $g: \bar{X}\rightarrow \bar{X}$ of $\bar{X}$ over $W$. \end{theorem}
+Assume that the relative Hodge-de Rham spectral sequences of $\bar{X}/W$ degenerates at $E_1$, and all the terms in the spectral sequence are locally free.
+Assume that $g_0$ is an automorphism of $X$ such that the map